 Animal reproductive systems are incredibly complex - often more complicated than our own human mating rituals and reproductive cycles.
 Shockingly, most research in the animal sciences field focuses on male genitalia and sex habits.
 Researchers found that of 365 published research papers, only 8% focused on female animals and their genitalia.

 However, sexism might not be the definitive reason for this gender gap.
-Due to their internal nature, vaginas are naturally harder to study than penises.
+Due to their internal nature, vaginas are naturally more difficult to study than penises.
 Even with such little research, the things we do know about the vaginas of the animal kingdom are incredibly interesting.
 Hopefully the scientific community comes to its senses, and researches more about all of the crazy and interesting looking vaginas in nature.

 Kangaroos (And Most Marsupials) Have Three Vaginas